-But does this peaceful parenting approach work with a special needs child, such ASD and sensory issues?
+But does this peaceful parenting approach work with a special needs child, such as ASD and sensory issues?

 Dear Dr. Laura,

-Does this peaceful parenting approach work with a special needs child, such ASD and sensory issues?
+Does this peaceful parenting approach work with a special needs child, such as ASD and sensory issues?
 The pediatricians, OTs, and specialists all seem to use rewards and punishments.

 I so often receive this question.
 I don't have a special needs child, but I have coached many parents with children who have special needs.
 I know that my basic approach not only works with special needs kids, but is even MORE important for them.
 The basic peaceful parenting approach is:

 1. Regulate your own emotions.
 Even harder with a special needs child, but they are often even more sensitive than other children.

 2. Connect.
 Often even harder, but even more important, because why else will they follow your lead?

 3. Coach instead of punishing.
 Most "experts" give advice that centers on rewards and punishments.
 I believe that all humans deserve